newresu/fit-tnt/README.md

 ## Comparison: TNT vs Pseudo-Inverse

 The larger the **rows/columns** ratio, the more convenient to use TNT.
+This is a benchmark on random matrices. (current speed up is closer to $6.9$)

 Inverting the shape below, the TNT speed is about $\approx 0.9$ slower.